jimblandy/coop/README.md

 To try things out, you can edit this file and assemble it.
 It turns out that you can just pass `.s` files to GCC and it will assemble and link it for you like any other source file.
 The `Makefile` shows an example of this.

+However, I don't think you can solve it correctly without understand how parameters are passed to functions on your machine.
+I've included version 0.99.8 of the [x86-64 processor-specific ABI][abi] in this repository because it's almost impossible to find, and doesn't seem to have a stable home.
+You want pages 13--26.

+[abi]: x86-64-psabi-0.99.8.pdf

 Shout Out
 ---------